 Advantages of Studying in Groups

 Studying in groups exposes you to people of different perspectives and opinions, which in turn allows students to share their different thoughts with one another.
-This notion usually leads to a better learning process, since brainstorming generates new ideas and thus, students learn the same thing but with different perspectives.
-Open discussion enhances thinking skills as well as communication skills and will give you access to others information and as a result, expose you to new learning strategies, broadens your mind, and lets your creativity run wild.
+This notion usually leads to a better learning process and makes room for brainstorming, which generates new ideas and thus, students learn the same thing but from different points of view.
+Open discussion enhances thinking skills as well as communication skills and will give you access to valuable information and as a result, expose you to new learning strategies, broadens your mind, and lets your creativity run wild.

 Disadvantages of Studying in Groups

-The benefits of group studies are a lot but there are also some cons to group studying.
-You may find it tiresome to stay focused when studying in a group.
+While some students thrive in a group setting, others may find it tiresome to stay focused when studying in a group.
 Sometimes the conversation shifts away from studying and redirects to casual topics and current events, which affects some students’ train of thought, and in turn, steers them off track.
-Studying alone, in this case, might be helpful if you need undivided attention to the materials at hand.
+Studying alone, in this case, might be helpful, especially if you need to dedicate your undivided attention to the materials at hand.

 Group studying hampers creativity and efficiency and when there are exams on the horizon, efficiency should be the priority.
 Studying alone will give you time and space to do your personalized studying.
 Also, when alone, you can focus freely on a certain part because you know you need to and skip other parts that you have already mastered.
 This allows you to manage your time wisely and prioritise your tasks.

-Our brains conceive information differently, and in order to digest information correctly, you have to do it your own way, not another’s.
-When studying in a group, you might be studying at someone else’s pace, whether it is too fast or too slow, it will not help you with learning or digesting the new information presented to you.
+Our brains conceive information differently, and in order to digest information correctly, you have to do it your own way, not anyone else’s.
+When studying in a group, you might be studying at someone else’s pace, whether it is too fast or too slow, and that will probably not help you with learning or digesting the new information presented to you.
 Also, you might lose track of your own questions and the difficulties you might be facing with the subject at hand because students mostly do not want to diverge from the group.
-Creating personalized study plans for suture references will also save much time if the student loves to follow a plan and a schedule while studying.
+Creating personalized study plans for suture references tends to save much time if the student loves to follow a plan and a schedule while studying.

-Preferring a certain study method or way over the other does not necessarily mean that it is better; however, it simply means that people choose what suits their characters best.
-For example, a social person might find it difficult to study alone and find it more appealing to talk to people to learn and on the other hand, another social person will choose to study alone because he gets distracted easily with people and he can focus better when alone.
-In a nutshell, there is no way advantageous than the other; everyone has their own study pace, preferred method, and a common goal to improve their GPA.
+Preferring a certain study method or way over the other does not necessarily mean that it is better, it simply means that people choose what suits their characters best.
+For example, a social person might find it difficult to study alone and instead leans more toward talking to people to learn.
+Another social person, on the other hand, will opt for studying alone because they get distracted easily by people and can focus better when alone.
+In a nutshell, no way is more advantageous than the other; everyone has their own study pace, preferred method, and a common goal to improve their GPA.
 So, are you team group study or solo study?